"Ah!" he yelped, turning around wide-eyed with startlement.

 "That Unbreakable Vow, what is it?"
 Harry asked, ignoring her obvious interest in his hand for now.

 "Oh, it's an Unbreakable Vow, Harry," Luna explained, looking up with a very serious expression.
-"You can't break it.
-Or you'll die."
+"You can't break it, because it's unbreakable.
+Or you could, but then you would die."

 He had been about the make a dry remark that he had already figured out the first part for himself, but the latter half of what she had said gave him pause.
 "Wait... die?
 As in, die, die?"